franleplant/nosleepjavascript-blog/content/blog/gatbsy-typescript/index.md

 Here is where things become more complicated.

-The main data layer of Gatbsy is Grapqhl and most of the pages and some components will acess that data layer and that data will flow through props and context down the component tree.
+The main data layer of Gatbsy is Grapqhl and most of the pages and some components will access that data layer and that data will flow through props and context down the component tree.

-So it is reasonable to expect to somehow have thata data model and the queries we make out of it to by statically typed.
+So it is reasonable to expect to somehow have that data model and the queries we make out of it to by statically typed.

 You can of course write these types by hand but it will be much better